Approval for new selective licensing scheme

 Mandatory HMO licensing

 Mandatory houses in multiple occupation (HMO) licensing requires certain large HMOs to be licensed before they can be let out to tenants.
-From 1 October 2018, the mandatory HMO licensing scheme was extended to include properties with fewer than three storeys.
-You will need a mandatory HMO licence to rent out your property if it is occupied by five or more people forming more than one household who share some amenities, such as a kitchen or bathroom.
+From 1 October 2018, the mandatory HMO licensing scheme was extended to include properties with fewer than 3 storeys.
+You will need a mandatory HMO licence to rent out your property if it is occupied by 5 or more people forming more than one household who share some amenities, such as a kitchen or bathroom.

 Additional HMO licensing